Fitting The Rider:

 Age of Horse/Mule

-Tracings: ((please send a picture of where you placed the fitting wire over the withers and for the rocker so we can verify correct placement)
+Tracings: ((please send a picture of where you placed the fitting wire over the withers and for the rocker so we can verify the correct placement)

-Emailed picture of the whole horse from the side
+Email a picture of the whole horse from the side

 without a saddle, not too far away.